lujingweihh/Adaptive-dynamic-programming-algorithms/README.md

-# Fundamental adaptive dynamic programming algorithms
+# Adaptive dynamic programming algorithms

 Adaptive dynamic programming (ADP), also known as approximate dynamic programming, neuro-dynamic programming, and reinforcement learning (RL), is a class of promising techniques to solve the problems of optimal control for nonlinear systems.